 - wheezing or troubled breathing

-Check with your doctor as soon as possible if any of the following side effects occur while taking japanese encephalitis virus vaccine nakayama:More common
+If any of the following side effects occur while taking japanese encephalitis virus vaccine nakayama, check with your doctor or nurse as soon as possible:More common

 - Tenderness, soreness, redness, or swelling at place of injection